Adam Thoseby: National team career

 As of 2015, Thoseby had represented England or Great Britain in international basketball approximately 40 times.
 During the summer of 2011, he played for Great Britain's Under 20 basketball team that participated in the European Championships.
 He averaged 8.9 points per game in the tournament.
 In 2018, he played for England at the Commonwealth Games on the Gold Coast.
 He averaged 14.5 points per game in the tournament.

 Personal life

 Thoseby is the son of Andrew Thoseby and Sue Baker.
-His mother is British.

 Thoseby holds Australian and British citizenship and has both joint British and Australian passports.